johankraft/DevAlertDemoSTM32L475/README.md

 # DevAlertDemoSTM32L475

-This project demonstrates Percepio DevAlert (https://percepio.com/devalert) on an STM32L475 device.
+This project demonstrates Percepio DevAlert (https://percepio.com/devalert) on an STM32L475 device with FreeRTOS.
 Currently this is still a work in progress, but is working.
-The instructions for viewing crash dumps are however not yet complete.
+The instructions are however not yet complete.

 The development tools used is SW4STM32 (https://www.openstm32.org/System%2BWorkbench%2Bfor%2BSTM32) but it should be possible to import the project into STM32CubeIDE.